usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/WhyRascal.md

+---
-# Why Rascal
+title: Why Rascal
+details: Motivation,EASY,SolutionStrategies,CompareWithOtherParadigms
+---

 .Synopsis
 What is the motivation for Rascal and which problems can you solve with it?

-.Details
-Motivation EASY SolutionStrategies CompareWithOtherParadigms

 .Description